ChristofferWin/TerrafyARM/README.md

 You can feed the application any number of ARM templates from any number of subscriptions and in any order.

-<b>NOTE:
+NOTE:

-ARM templates fed to 'TerrafyARM' MUST adhere to a certain standard and using directly exported templates will NOT work.
-Exported templates using "Export Azure" will create ARM templates structued in a way that the application simply does not understand.</b>
+ARM templates fed to 'TerrafyARM' <b>MUST adhere to a certain standard and using directly exported templates will NOT work.</b> Exported templates using "Export Azure" will create ARM templates structued in a way that the application simply does not understand.</b>

 Instead - Use a tool like az cli to retrieve ARM templates: